urscion/scrycall/README.md

 ## How do I install Scrycall?
 Download the project: `git clone https://github.com/0xdanelia/scrycall`

-Compile to a binary: `pyinstaller scry.spec`.
+Compile to a binary: `pyinstaller scry.spec --clean`.

-You can run the python source script using the command `python3 scrycall_app.py`
+You can run the python source script using the command `poetry run scry` or `python3 scrycall_app.py`.

 ## How do I use Scrycall?